mauricenaef/birthhood/README.md

 *birthhood*s backend is based on google firebase firestore.
 If you would like to run the application, you need to have a corresponding firebase account and project set up.
 Make sure to enable *login with email and password* for your firebase project.

-To set up the app for your firebase backend, amend the _src/environments/environment*.ts_ file accordingly.
+To set up the app for your firebase backend, amend the _src/environments/environment*.ts_ file accordingly (firebase project as well as service-key).

 To set up your firebase project with the needed firebase functions and security rules, run
 ````